ae-app-labs/legendary-train/README.md

 # legendary-train

-A fixed background website template for github pages
+This is a a single page website template.
+The name for this repo was auto suggested by GitHub.

-Based on inputs from
+Based on
   https://github.com/BlackrockDigital/startbootstrap-agency
   youtube videos